mohammadobaaid/Global_economic_analysis/README.md

 * **Analysis**: Queried the database to rank cities by a standardized "Meal Price Index" (Column x1).
 * **Insight**: The analysis identified **Turkmenabat** as a significant outlier.
 This likely reflects hyperinflation or official vs. black-market currency rate discrepancies, rather than standard market pricing.

-## 📷 Visualization
-(If you want, you can upload a screenshot of your chart here later)

 ## 🚀 How to Run
 1. Clone the repository.
 2. Install dependencies: `pip install pandas matplotlib`